lucasbretana/2018.1-IPPD/notes/Intro.md

 |-----------------------------------|
 |             memory                |
 |-----------------------------------|
-Fig 1.: The parallel model
+Fig 1.: The shared memory model
-Here there is only one memory that is accessed by all the processes using some connection:
+Here there is only one memory that is accessed by all the processes using some sync. mechanism
-  - network
-  - bus
+  - mutex
-  - ...
+  - tuple space (coordination)

 |---------|             |---------|